 It covers an area roughly the size of Delaware in northeast Alaska, and makes up about 8% of the refuge.

 There’s one village on the coastal plain: Kaktovik, where Inupiaq political leaders support drilling even as residents are divided on the issue.
-The land is also home to migrating caribou, birds, polar bears and lots of other wildlife.
-And it’s thought to sit on top of, potentially, billions of barrels of oil.
+The land is home to migrating caribou, birds, polar bears and lots of other wildlife.
+It’s also thought to sit on top of, potentially, billions of barrels of oil.

 For decades, conservation groups and Gwich’in tribes who live just outside the refuge have fought to protect the coastal plain from oil development, while many Alaska politicians have fought to open the area to drilling.